braze-inc/braze-docs/_docs/_hidden/wip_partnerships/WIP_guidelines.md

 - [Review Process](#review)

 {% alert important %}
-Note that this Partnership guide is for __new Braze partners that do not have existing documentation__ already hosted on our site.
-If you are an existing partner updating your documentation, navigate to your partner page located in: `braze-docs` -> `_docs` -> `_partners` and update as you normally would.
+Note that this partnership guide is for NEW Braze partners that do not have existing documentation__ already hosted on our site.
+If you are an existing partner updating your documentation, navigate to your partner page located in: `braze-docs` -> `_docs` -> `_partners` and update your pages as you normally would.
 {% endalert %}

 ## Step 1: Set up Your Local Environment {#setup_env}